chocolateboy/babel-plugin-inline-functions/README.md

 This is a [Babel](https://babeljs.io/) [plugin](https://babeljs.io/docs/plugins/) which inlines calls to selected functions within the scope in which the functions are declared.
-Only functions which contain a single return statement are inlined.
+Only functions which consist of a single return statement are inlined.
 Arguments passed to inlined functions are substituted for the corresponding parameters in the function body and (by default) the original function is removed.